aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 If the table's text wrapping is *Around*, you can get the table's horizontal and vertical alignment using **Table.relative_horizontal_alignment** and **Table.relative_vertical_alignment** properties.
 In other cases, you can get the table's inline alignment using **Table.alignment** property.
 Below example shows how to get the table's alignment.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-GetTablePosition.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-GetTablePosition.py" >}}

 ### Get Position of Floating Table

 The following code example shows how to get the position of the floating table.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-GetFloatingTablePosition.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-GetFloatingTablePosition.py" >}}

 ### Set Position of Floating Table